ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 * [Creating a Linux custom image](/docs/vpc?topic=vpc-create-linux-custom-image)
 * [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image)

 To complete the encryption task you must have [QEMU](https://www.qemu.org/){: external} version 2.12 or later installed.

+You must use a Linux or Windows operating system to complete the QEMU encryption instructions.
+Mac operating system is not supported.
+{: important}

 Complete the following steps by using QEMU to create a second, encrypted qcow2 file of your custom image.